vacanza/holidays/docs/examples.md

 ```bash
 python examples/vacanza.py US
 ```
-*Generates `.ics` files for all available categories (e.g., public, government, unofficial) for the United States in the year 2026.*
+*Generates `.ics` files for all available categories (e.g., public, government, unofficial) for the United States in the current year.*

 **2. Generate holidays for a specific year**
 ```bash